iCliniq Logo

 Welcome to icliniq.com.

-From your description and the MRI report, it is quite clear that the patient is suffering from what is commonly known as brain stroke (attachment removed to protect patient identity).
-It occurs when part of the brain loses its blood supply and the brain cells of this area die out, resulting in loss of function of the affected area like consciousness, speech, movement (paralysis), etc.
+From your description and the MRI report, it is quite clear that the patient is suffering from what is commonly known as a brain stroke (attachment removed to protect patient identity).
+It occurs when part of the brain loses its blood supply and the brain cells of this area die out, resulting in loss of function of the affected area, like consciousness, speech, movement (paralysis), etc.

-Is there anything more you can do more him?
-Yes, of course.
-While the doctors and nurses are trying to do their best for the patient, there are quite a few things that you can do to help this family.
-Foremost is to explain to the patient's family that his recovery may be slow and there is nothing to lose heart.
 Secondly, the family members should refrain from trying to enter the ICU too often to see him.
 It may cause an infection in the patient at this vulnerable stage.
-After the patient comes out of the ICU, depending on the facilities available at the hospital, it is to be ensured that the semi-conscious or unconscious patient receives full hygienic care like cleaning mouth and teeth, eyes, ears, private areas at least thrice daily.
-If the patient is fed through a nasal tube, the head-end of the bed is to be raised during the feeding process and upto about 15 minutes afterwards.
-In many cases, these may be done by the nursing staff, so you do not have to worry.
+After the patient comes out of the ICU, depending on the facilities available at the hospital, the semi-conscious or unconscious patient must receive full hygienic care, like cleaning the mouth and teeth, eyes, ears, and private areas at least thrice daily.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!